csbailey5t/sublime-settings/packages.markdown

 ## Opening Sublime from the Command Line

 I also always open Sublime from the command line.
 Here's the official line on setting that up: [https://www.sublimetext.com/docs/3/osx_command_line.html](https://www.sublimetext.com/docs/3/osx_command_line.html).
 If that doesn't work, you can also just create an alias for it in your bash profile.

+## Using Sublime as your git editor

+I also use Sublime to write my git commit messages.
+Follow the github directions [here](https://help.github.com/articles/associating-text-editors-with-git/) to make that work.